 BA Economics, University of Puget Sound

-Jacob Gellman is a third-year PhD student in Economics and Environmental Science.
-His research focuses on land use, natural resources, and urban economics.
-Current projects include the impact of wildfire on recreation behavior in the west, as well as estimation of welfare change from affordable housing policy.
+Jacob Gellman is a PhD student in Economics and Environmental Science.
+His research focuses on the economics of land use, wildfire, and housing.
+Current projects include the impact of wildfire on outdoor recreation, the effects of wildfire insurance on housing development, and estimation of welfare change from affordable housing policy.

 Jacob received a BA in Economics from the University of Puget Sound in 2013.
 Subsequently, he worked as a research assistant focusing on non-market valuation of ecosystem services.
 He also worked as an energy economics consultant.